jcadenas/simpsons-data-analysis/README.md

 ### Shout Outs

-The project found inspiration from a post by Todd W. Schneider ([Simpsons by the data][todd]) - Awesome stuff and excited to expand upon the idea!
+The project found inspiration from a post by Todd W. Schneider ([Simpsons by the data][todd]) - Awesome stuff and it's been fun to expand upon the idea!

 Additionally, thanks to thomasdafoestudio.blogspot.com ([blog][dafoe]) for the assets.